Scuzz: CSC ownership

-Sky announced in November 2006 that their music channels would go Free-to-Air beginning on December 11, and soon afterwards transitioned full ownership to Chart Show Channels in December 2006, previously, Scuzz alongside its sister music channels were encrypted in NDS from its launch, and broadcasting on the Eutelsat 28A communications satellite meant that the channels could be viewed for the first time all across parts of Europe.
+Sky announced in November 2006 that their music channels would go Free-to-Air beginning on 11 December, and soon afterwards transitioned full ownership to Chart Show Channels in December 2006, previously, Scuzz alongside its sister music channels were encrypted in NDS from its launch, and broadcasting on the Eutelsat 28A communications satellite meant that the channels could be viewed for the first time all across parts of Europe.

-On 6 November 2007 Scuzz and its sister channels from the ex-NTL Virgin Media areas following a failure of an agreement from Chart Show Channels for the networks to be made available in the ex-Telewest areas, alongside Virgin Media focusing more on their free On-Demand services.
+On 6 November 2007 Scuzz and its sister channels were removed from the ex-NTL Virgin Media areas following a failure of an agreement from Chart Show Channels for the networks to be made available in the ex-Telewest areas, alongside Virgin Media focusing more on their free On-Demand services.

 On 21 December 2007, Scuzz was once again revamped; being given a much more industrial style look.

 On 17 November 2008 a +1 timeshift of Scuzz, Scuzz +1, was launched.
 It was available 24 hours a day on Sky channel 375.
 This was CSC Media Group's third music timeshift, after launching Flaunt +1 and Bliss +1 earlier in the year, although both have since been closed down and replaced, with PopGirl +1 and allowing AnimeCentral to go 24 hours respectively.
-On November 21, the channel was closed, with its EPG slot sold to NHK World TV.
+On 21 November, the channel was closed, with its EPG slot sold to NHK World TV.

-On Tuesday 29 September 2009, Scuzz was removed from Freesat channel 502 and replaced with sister channel Flava.
+On Tuesday 29 September 2009, Scuzz was removed from Freesat channel 502 for being too heavy and replaced with sister channel Flava.
 On 3 November 2010, NME TV was replaced with Scuzz on Freesat channel 503.
 On 15 July 2013, Scuzz was replaced by Chart Show Dance on Freesat channel 503.
 It returned to Freesat in August 2017, replacing Chart Show Hits just as they had replaced Scuzz four years earlier, but was removed along with Chart Show TV, Starz TV and Tiny Pop +1 on 31 July 2018.

 On 5 June 2013, Scuzz swapped positions with Flava on Sky.
 The channel moved from 374 to 367 (to sit next to Kerrang!), while Flava moved from 367 to 374.

 Sony Ownership

 On 2 March 2015, Scuzz launched Animax Movie Nights, a block, provided by Sony Pictures Television under the Animax brand, that aired anime films streamed on SVOD in the UK and Ireland by the British version of Animax, which launched on 24 October 2013, on Thursday nights.

 After 15 years the channel closed on 15 November 2018, along with sister channel Sony Crime Channel 2 culminating with special shows celebrating the channel's history.
 The last video played on the channel was "Girl All the Bad Guys Want" by Bowling for Soup.
-“Resist” by Shadows Chasing Ghosts was the final video to be played in full, as the signal was cut halfway through the former.
+"Resist" by Shadows Chasing Ghosts was the final video to be played in full, as the signal was cut halfway through the former.